-- What is the best month to arrive?
+- What is the best month to arrive in Canada?

-- Office Administration (Admin assistant, officer manager, front desk, marketing)
+- Office Administration (admin assistant, front desk, marketing)

 - Which jobs can I do?